-Wonder what to do after gall bladder surgery when all the docs are saying is to eat “low-fat” this and “no-dairy” that?
+Wonder what to eat after gall bladder surgery when all the docs are saying is to eat “low-fat” this and “no-dairy” that?

 First, let me tell you, sometimes I could just sit down and cry tears of joy when thinking of all the beautiful people I’ve met through this blog.
-I’m so thankful for all of you, even you lurkers! :) Mary Alice is one of those I’m grateful to have “met” via the internet, and that’s her above with her new daughter, Helen, in Guilin, China, back in December.
+I’m so thankful for all of you, even you lurkers who rarely comment! :) Mary Alice is one of those I’m grateful to have “met” via the internet, and that’s her above with her new daughter, Helen, in Guilin, China, back in December.

 She wrote with her amazing story and a question:

 Kelly, I’m a mess!
 I had emergency gall bladder surgery Saturday after a night of the worst pain you can imagine.
 Now I am afraid to eat, having been warned about diarrhea from meats, fats, cream, milk, cheese, eggs, etc. In other words, all the foods I love to eat.
 What should I do?
 Are there guidelines for this anywhere on the net that are NOT part of the fats-are-always-bad-for-you crowd?
 I don’t want to go back to eating the unhealthy diet I ate for years.